-This is called a vertical auger juicer, otherwise known as a slow juicer because it rotates at a slow 80rpm.
+This is a vertical auger juicer or a slow juicer because it only operates at 80 rpm.

 Breville calls it a masticating juicer and there is some debate in the industry on the differences between a masticating and a slow juicer.